Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-In this section, we will derive a formation-enforcing action for $N$ \acp{UAV} with relative pose measurements of their neighbors. \red{We will be using steps similar to \cite{rigiditybased}, where the formation controller was derived for platforms that can measure only the relative bearings of their neighbors.
-Our case differs, since each individual observation in our case represents a rigid formation in and of itself, the whole formation is rigid as long as the observation graph is connected.}
+We will be using steps similar to \cite{rigiditybased}, where the formation controller was derived for platforms that can measure only the relative bearings of their neighbors.

-We first denote the world coordinate axes as $({O}_{W}{X}_{W}{Y}_{W}{Z}_{W})$, where ${O}_{W}$ is the origin of the coordinate frame.
-The horizontal plane $({O}_{W}{X}_{W}{Y}_{W})$ is parallel to the earth surface and the ${O}_{W}{Z_{W}}$ axis points vertically in the opposite direction to gravity.
-The pose of $i$th agent in the world coordinate frame is
+We first denote the world coordinate system as $W$, with origin ${O}_{W}$.
+The horizontal plane ${X}_{W}{Y}_{W}$ is parallel to the surface of the Earth and the axis ${Z_{W}}$ points vertically upwards.
+The pose of the $i$-th agent ($i=1,2,\cdots, N$) in the world coordinate frame is

-where $\vect{p}_{i}\in\mathbb{R}^3$ is the position of the $i$th agent and $\psi_i\in \mat{S}^1$ is its orientation measured as the angle between the ${O}_{W}{X_{W}}$ axis and the projection of the front-back axis of an agent onto the horizontal plane.
-We assume the $i$th agent follows a first-order integrator dynamic model
+where $\vect{p}_{i}\in\mathbb{R}^3$ is the position of the agent expressed in the above-mentioned world frame and $\psi_i\in \mat{S}^1$ is its heading.
+The heading is measured as the angle between the axis ${X_{W}}$ and the projection of the front-back axis of an agent onto the horizontal plane.
+We assume the $i$-th agent follows a first-order integrator dynamic model

-where $\vect{u}_i$ and $\omega_i$ are the control signals for the velocity and the heading speed respectively and $^{i}\cdot_{i}$ denotes that the rate is expressed in the body frame of agent $i$.
+where $\vect{u}_i$ and $\omega_i$ are the control signals for the velocity and the heading speed respectively.
+The notation $^{i}\cdot_{i}$ indicates that the rate is expressed in the body frame of agent $i$.
 We also define the formation vector